Deep Reinforcement Learning for Image Hashing: Deep reinforcement learning hashing

 \subsubsection{The representation network}

 The representation network serves as a feature extractor, it is a deep convolutional network composed of several convolutional layers and fully connected layers.
-The representation network provides the image features which are denoted as $i$ in the state tuple $(h,i)$.
+The representation network provides the image features $i$ in the state tuple $(h,i)$.
 We adopt the VGG-19 network~\cite{Simonyan14c} as the representation network.
 The first 18 layers follow the exactly same settings in the VGG-19 network.
-We mainly focus on the design of policy network and the reward function.
+We mainly focus on the design of the policy network and the reward function.